molenathyhoangxuannguyen/Flowers/README.md

 # Flowers

 # What's next?
-Train a Convolutional neural network recognize different types of flowers.
+Train a Convolutional neural network to recognize different types of flowers.